PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 - `partitions`: Specify one or more Slurm partitions.

-- `sampling_period_minutes`: Number of minutes between executions for this alert.
+- `sampling_period_minutes`: Number of minutes between executions of this alert.
 This number must be equal to the time between `cron` jobs for this alert (see [cron](#cron) section below).
-A reasonable value for this setting is around 15 minutes or so.
+One reasonable choice for this setting is 15 minutes.

 - `first_warning_minutes`: (Optional) Send a warning email for 0% GPU utilization after this number of minutes from the start of the job.